billni/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 where each variable has the three components along the x,y,z axis and the corresponding magnitude.

-A total of 68 variables and 180 observations are present in the final data set.
+A total of 66 variables  and 180 observations are present in the final data set.

 All the above features has been normalized and bounded within [-1,1] in the original data set, so no unit of measurements is applicable to them.

 ## Transformations

 The script performs the following operations:
-    The process() function merged to train and test data set.
+1. The process() function merged to train and test data set.
 Every data set was processed to be a data table object.

-    The action() function is a threhold , it assemble train and test data set to become a tidy data set.
+2. The action() function is a threhold , it assemble train and test data set to become a tidy data set.

-    The tidy data set with the average of each variable for each activity and each subject was written in the output file.
-The format of the output file is described in the 'Output Data' section of this CodeBook.
+3. The tidy data set with the average of each variable for each activity and each subject was written in the output file "tidydata.txt".